Mykaelas/Do-You-Have-That-In-The-Back/README.md

 ## Description:

 The aim fo this product is to make it easy for companies to keep track of their inventory and easily update their stock.

+## Languages:
+Below are a list of langagues that were used to create this project:
+- JavaScript
+- NodeJS
+- MySQL/MySQL2
+- Sequelize
+- Express
+- Insomnia
+- dotenv package
+- GitHub

 ## Installation: